peeters027/live-scoreborad-simulator/README.md

 ## Staring the application

-Ensure that maven is installed (to check that, open cmd and type 'mvn -version') Open Command Line and type 'mvn clean install'
+Ensure that maven is installed (to check that, open cmd and type 'mvn -version').
+Open Command Line and type 'mvn clean install'.
 To start the application use start.bat file.